konradrydzak/Facial-features-database/readme.md

 - using NoSQL MongoDB database (with both: local instances and cloud database on MongoDB Atlas service)
 - using PyMongo distribution for connecting and querying data from database
-- hosted images on AWS (courtesy of a friend Wiktor ~ *thanks!*)
+- hosted images on ImageKit.io
 - provided both original and cropped images
 - prepared an option to filter database based both: on attributes originally from initial database and attributes predicted by a deep neural network (created for master thesis purposes)

 ### Possible improvements